Suriname The Guianas Travel Guide

 Popular sandwiches with various fillings like salted cod, chicken, or roti-style curries.

-These alternatives are mainly in the capital.
+These choices are mainly in the capital.

 Specific areas within Paramaribo, like the city center, host concentrations of international eateries.